ABDewanusa/receipt-log/BUILD_CONTRACT.md

 ReceiptLog MVP — Build Contract

 Primary Goal:
-Ship Telegram → receipt → CSV flow.
+Ship Telegram → receipt → CSV/Web flow.

 Non-Negotiables:
-- Telegram-only client
+- Telegram is the primary input
+- Web dashboard is read-only
 - No WhatsApp in MVP
-- No dashboards beyond minimal read-only
+- No complex dashboards (list view only)
 - No editing or correction flows
 - AI extraction must return JSON only
 - Total amount is the only required field